naoyamorishita/main/nmorishita_nearc_presentation_240511.md

 1. How other land cover changed in municipalities?
 This is because the land cover differently affects behavior of wildlife.
 2. What are potential drivers behind the forest dynamics?
 One possible driver that I discussed with my supervisor is solar panel installations that typically occurred in central Mass  (Tao, Rogan, Ye, & Geron, 2023).
 3. How do parameters affect the model?
 For example, what if we change queen contiguity weights into distance- based weights when we do local Moran’s I?
 4. How do the fragmentation and losses affect behavior of the bears in reality?
-A study revealed increase of nocturnal activity of bears in MA due to urban development (Zeller, Wattles, Bauder, & Destefano, 2020).
+A study revealed increase of nocturnal activity of bears in MA due to urban development (Zeller, Wattles, Conlee, & Destefano, 2019).

 ## 6. Appendix
 ### 6.1 Key References